awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 FSx for Lustre isn't currently supported when using `awsbatch` as a scheduler\.

 **Note**
+Support for FSx for Lustre on `centos8` was removed in AWS ParallelCluster version 2\.10\.4\.
 Support for FSx for Lustre on `ubuntu2004` was added in AWS ParallelCluster version 2\.11\.0\.
 Support for FSx for Lustre on `centos8` was added in AWS ParallelCluster version 2\.10\.0\.
 Support for FSx for Lustre on `alinux2`, `ubuntu1604`, and `ubuntu1804` was added in AWS ParallelCluster version 2\.6\.0\.
 Support for FSx for Lustre on `centos7` was added in AWS ParallelCluster version 2\.4\.0\.

 If using an existing file system, it must be associated to a security group that allows inbound TCP traffic to port `988`\.
 Setting the source to `0.0.0.0/0` on a security group rule provides client access from all the IP ranges within your VPC security group for the protocol and port range for that rule\.
 To further limit access to your file systems, we recommend using more restrictive sources for your security group rules\.
 For example, you can use more specific CIDR ranges, IP addresses, or security group IDs\.
 This is done automatically when not using [`vpc_security_group_id`](vpc-section.md#vpc-security-group-id)\.